JDfaker/QCsimulator/README.md

 # QCsimulator for QCP
-In the directory "grovers" there is an example.py file that shows an example of using Grover's search, methods for Grover's are found in the quantum_circuit.py
+In the directory "grover" there is an example.py file that shows an example of using Grover's search, methods for Grover's are found in the quantum_circuit.py